kruschid/typesafe-routes/README.md

 - Nested, absolute, and relative paths
 - Parameter parsing and serialization
 - Type-safe, customizable, and extendable
-- Also useful with JavaScript
+- Also works with JavaScript (apart from type safety)

 ## Quick Reference